Master-Dipankar/Dall--E3-image_generator/DallE3_ImageGenerator/README.txt

    - Click "More info"
    - Click "Run anyway"

-For support, contact: [Your Contact Info]
+For support, contact me on github.